 Presentation: Clinical suspicion of McCune-Albright syndrome

 McCune-Albright syndrome is a mosaic disorder caused by variants in the GNAS gene.
-It occurs sporadically: vertical transmission (that is, someone inheriting the condition from their parents) has never been reported.
+It occurs sporadically and vertical transmission (inheritance from a parent) has never been reported.
 It is characterised by café-au-lait macules, endocrine dysfunction and polyostotic fibrous dysplasia.

 Example clinical scenario

 A five-year-old girl is referred to your clinic for assessment of precocious puberty.
-On further examination, you notice multiple café-au-lait macules and one larger hyperpigmented area, running from the upper left arm to the neck and chest and stopping at the midline, which has an irregular, jagged border.
+On further examination, you notice multiple café-au-lait macules and one larger hyperpigmented area, running from the upper left arm to the neck and chest and stopping at the midline, which has an irregular and jagged border.

 When to consider genomic testing